PlaceOS/placeos-docs/reference/drivers/placeos/bookings.md

 ### `macs_assigned_to`
-Uses `locate_user` to find the MAC addresses assigned to users with bookings matching the email and username.
+Uses `locate_user` to find the MAC addresses assigned to users matching the email and username.
 Neither the username or email is required but at least one should be used for the command to be useful.
+Used by the location services and area management drivers and is not useful on its own.

 #### Parameters
 | Name | Required? | Type | Default | Description |